-In its application to power lines, the line current differential (87L) principle is typically not affected by series compensation, changing short-circuit levels, current inversion, power swings, nonstandard short-circuit current sources, and other issues that may cause problems for single-ended protection techniques (protection based on measurements from a single line terminal) [1].
+In its application to power lines, the line current differential (87L) principle is typically not affected by weak terminals, series compensation, changing short-circuit levels, current inversion, power swings, nonstandard short-circuit current sources, and other issues that may cause problems for single-ended protection techniques (protection based on measurements from a single line terminal) [1].
 These advantages, combined with the increasing availability of long-haul, utility-grade digital communications channels, such as direct fiber or synchronous optical network (SONET) networks, accelerate the rate of new 87L installations.

-This paper discusses several special power system operating conditions and their impact on 87L protection.
-After discussing line protection security and dependability in general terms (Section II), we focus this paper on the dependability of 87L protection, including sensitivity in series-compensated lines (Section III), under power swings and frequency excursions (Section IV), and when applied near inverter-based sources (Section V).
+This paper discusses a number of special power system operating conditions and their impact on 87L protection.
+After discussing line protection security and dependability in general terms (Section II), we focus this paper on the dependability of 87L protection, including sensitivity in series-compensated lines (Section III), under weak system conditions (Section IV), during single-pole tripping and reclosing (Section V), under power swings and frequency excursions (Section VI), and when applied near inverter-based sources (Section VII).
 This paper promotes the application of phase, ground, and negative-sequence differential elements [2] in parallel with addressing dependability concerns during these demanding conditions.
 The inherent security of the differential elements, combined with their diverse responses to internal faults under unusual system conditions, is the primary reason behind our key recommendation.